-- (1) \$322,690 of this amount represents sales commissions earned by Mr. Schneider during 2014. - (2) \$362,769 of this amount represents sales commissions earned by Mr. Schneider during 2013. - (3) \$365,877 of this amount represents sales commissions earned by Mr. Schneider during 2012. - (4) \$402,269 of this amount represents sales commissions earned by Mr. Rosser during 2014. - (5) \$594,097 of this amount represents sales commissions earned by Mr. Rosser during 2013. - (6) \$559,847 of this amount represents sales commissions earned by Mr. Rosser during 2012. - (7) \$9,144 of this amount represents sales commissions earned by Mr. Fowler during 2012 prior to the time he switched to a fixed base salary. - (8) Represents a discretionary bonus granted to Mr. Fowler by the Compensation Committee on March 4, 2013 to compensate him for not being included in the 2012 Executive Officer Incentive Program. - (9) Represents the aggregate grant date fair value of non-option stock awards, including time-based restricted stock and performance share awards, granted in accordance with FASB ASC Topic 718, rather than the amount paid to or realized by the named executive officer.
-The grant date fair value of the performance share awards granted in 2014 is based upon the probable outcome of the performance conditions as of the grant date (calculated by multiplying the target number of performance shares by the closing price of the Company's stock on the date of grant less the present value of the expected dividends not received during the relevant period, or \$55.94).
-The maximum values of such performance share awards (calculated by multiplying the maximum number of performance shares by the closing price of the Company's stock on the date of grant less the present value of the expected dividends not received during the relevant period, or \$55.94) would be \$432,416 for each of Messrs.
+(1) \$182,232 of this amount represents sales commissions earned by Mr. Schneider during 2015.

+(2) \$322,690 of this amount represents sales commissions earned by Mr. Schneider during 2014.

+(3) \$362,769 of this amount represents sales commissions earned by Mr. Schneider during 2013.

+(4) \$240,666 of this amount represents sales commissions earned by Mr. Rosser during 2015.

+(5) \$402,269 of this amount represents sales commissions earned by Mr. Rosser during 2014.

+(6) \$594,097 of this amount represents sales commissions earned by Mr. Rosser during 2013.

+(7) Represents the aggregate grant date fair value of non-option stock awards, including time-based restricted stock and performance share awards, granted in accordance with FASB ASC Topic 718, rather than the amount paid to or realized by the named executive officer.
+The grant date fair value of the performance share awards granted in 2015 and 2014 is based upon the probable outcome of the performance conditions as of the grant date (calculated by multiplying the target number of performance shares by the closing price of the Company's stock on the date of grant less the present value of the expected dividends not received during the relevant period, or \$49.29 for the performance share awards granted in 2015 (calculated by multiplying the maximum number of performance shares by the closing price of the Company's stock on the date of grant less the present value of the expected dividends not received during the relevant period, or \$49.29 for the expected dividends not received during the relevant period, or \$49.29 for the expected dividends not received during the relevant period, or \$49.29 for the expected dividends not received during the relevant period, or \$49.29 would be \$427,788 for each of Messrs.
+Douglas and Dye and \$320,829 for each of Messrs.
+Fowler, Schneider and Rosser.
+The maximum number of performance share awards granted in 2014 (calculated by multiplying the maximum number of performance share awards granted in 2014 (calculated by multiplying the relevant period, or \$55.94) would be \$432,416 for each of Messrs.
 Douglas and Dye and \$324,340 for each of Messrs.
-Rosser, Schneider and Fowler.
-See Note 8 to the financial statements in CPS1's Form 10-K for the year ended December 31, 2014 for the assumptions made in determining the grant date fair value.
-There can be no assurance that the grant date fair value will ever be realized. - (10) There were no options granted in 2014, 2013 or 2012. - (11) The amounts reported for 2014 represent compensation earned pursuant to cash incentive awards granted on January 27, 2014 pursuant to the Computer Programs and Systems, Inc. 2014 Incentive Plan based on 2014 EBITDA being 99.2% of 2013 EBITDA, which resulted in 96.0% of each executive officer's target bonus amount being earned under the terms of the cash incentive awards.
+Fowler, Schneider and Rosser.
+Mr. Chambless was not granted performance share awards in 2015 or 2014.
+See Note 8 to the financial statements in CPSI's Form 10-K for the year ended December 31, 2015 and CPSI's Form 10-K for the year ended December 31, 2015 and 2051's Form 10-K for the year ended December 31, 2015 and 2015 and 2014, under the 2014 (calculated by rule awards granted in 2015 and 2014, under the 2014 Incentive Plan and, with

-(12) The following table shows each of the components of the "All Other Compensation" column for 2014: (i) Company contributions to the 401(k) retirement plan; and (ii) dividends paid on unvested shares of restricted stock under the Company's 2005 Restricted Stock Plan and 2014 Incentive Plan.
+(9) The following table shows each of the components of the "All Other Compensation" column for 2015: (i) Company contributions to the 401(k) retirement plan; (ii) dividends paid on unvested shares of restricted stock under the Company's 2005 Restricted Stock Plan and 2014 Incentive Plan; and (iii) solely with respect to Mr. Chambless, Company contributions pursuant to the profit sharing plan.
 The Company does not provide any perquisites to its executive officers.

-All Other Compensation - 2014
+All Other Compensation - 2015